stigsanek/miar-engine/README.md

 }
 ```

-* Fill in the form with the data in your controller:
+* Fill in the form with the data in controller:

 ```php
 public function login()